International Shipments and Hand-carrying Equipment or Materials Abroad

 - or

-- with restrictions on access by foreign nationals.
+- with restrictions on access by non-U.S. persons (U.S. citizens, permanent residents, or asylees).

-Contact the Export Control Office for assistance with properly evaluating your qualifications and executing this exception.
+Contact the Export Control Office for assistance determining applicability of this exception.

 Temporary exports and re-importing considerations